ggasmithh/yaps/README.md

 # YAPS (yet another pixel sorter)

 ## what?
 It's just another pixel sorter, nothing super special functionality-wise.

-It won't even tell you how to use it if you pass it something like -h/--help.
-The only argument it takes is an image (.jpg, .png, .tif(f), .gif, or .bmp) or a video (.mp4), and it always outputs to output.png (or output.mp4).
+~~It won't even tell you how to use it if you pass it something like -h/--help.~~ yaps now has help information!
+Just invoke it incorrectly to find out what the super secret flag for _help_ is.

+The only argument it takes is an image (.jpg, .png, .tif(f), .gif, or .bmp) or a video (.mp4)~~, and it always outputs to output.png (or output.mp4)~~. yaps now creates a filename based on your input filename! yay!

 It's reasonably fast (although I think using numpy would be faster) and it can make some pretty pictures (and videos).